day8/re-frame/docs/a-loop.md

 They use a `subscribe` facility which reactively delivers this state.
 They automatically re-run in response to changes in the Signal Graph, keeping the UI up to date.

-So, after the application state changes in domino 3, data flowes through the Signal Graph of domino 4, causing the `ViewFucntions` to re-render the UI presented to the user.
+So, after the application state changes in domino 3, data flows through the Signal Graph of domino 4, causing the `ViewFunctions` to re-render the UI presented to the user.

 ## Domino 6 - DOM